 This page contains information about using Zoom in a Canvas course.
-Part 1 covers creating course meetings that are easy for all class members to join.
+Part 1 covers creating easy course meetings for all class members to join.
 Part 2 covers how to make the meeting recordings available to students.
 Additional sections cover obtaining meeting attendance reports and various tips and tricks involving Zoom and Canvas.

-The Canvas-Zoom setup will not work until the instructor have signed in to a Zoom account on the web.
+The Canvas-Zoom setup will not work until the instructor has signed in to a Zoom account on the web.

 Part 1: Easily Schedule Course Meetings

 Course meetings are meetings where you expect all of your students to attend.
 The meetings can be one-off events or recurring meetings.

 Note: Meetings scheduled using the Canvas integration are simply added as part of your existing Zoom account.
 The integration just provides a simple shortcut for everyone to join those meetings and access recordings.
 Canvas course meetings are not separate meetings outside your normal Zoom account and you can manage them and their recordings in the regular Zoom interface.

 How to Schedule a Meeting